vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 1. In the **Open Folder** dialog, navigate to the Starter folder for lab 12, click **DownstreamDevice**, and then click **Select Folder**.

+    The Lab 12 **Starter** folder is part of the lab resources that you downloaded before starting this lab.
+The folder path is:

+    * Allfiles
+      * Labs
+          * 12-Setup an IoT Edge Gateway
+            * Starter

     You should see the azure-iot-test-only.root.ca.cert.pem file listed in the EXPLORER pane along with the Program.cs file.

     > **Note**: If you see messages to restore dotnet and/or load the C# extension, you can complete the installs.

 1. In the EXPLORER pane, click **Program.cs**.

-    A cursory review will reveal that this app is a variant of the **CaveDevice** application that you worked on in previous labs.
+    Take a minute to review the code.

 1. Locate the declaration for the **connectionString** variable, and then replace the placeholder value with the Primary Connection String for the **sensor-th-0072** IoT device.